taofeekalao/Library-Lending-System/README.md

 Run unit tests using Maven by executing `mvn test` in the project root.
 This will execute all JUnit5 tests located in the `src/test` directory.

 ## Code Collaboration
 The project was developed collaboratively following the GitLab Flow.
 The repository is hosted on [GitLab](https://gitlab.cs.st-andrews.ac.uk/cs5031-p2-group01/cs5031-p2).
-Each team members should use separate branches for each feature or bug fix.
-Merge requests are created when a feature is complete.
-Only the repository Owner can merge these requests to the `main` branch.
+Each team member used separate branches for each feature or bug fix.
+Merge requests were created whenever a feature build is completed.
+We agreed that only the assigned repository owner should merge pull requests to the `main` branch.